alannchang/capstone_project/README.md

 **Currently implemented or well-developed features:**

 - **Local LLM Inference with TUI Chat**: Utilizes `llama.cpp` for on-device language model operations.
 A terminal-based user interface (TUI) using FTXUI provides a chat interface to interact with the LLM (implemented in `src/main.cpp` and `src/LlamaInference.cpp`).
 - **Gmail API Access**: A Python microservice (`gmail-microservice/gmail_service.py`) handles communication with the Gmail API via OAuth2 for email management tasks.
-This service is functional but not yet fully integrated with the C++ TUI application.
+- **C++ and Python Microservice Integration**: Implementing the HTTP client logic within the C++ application to communicate with the Python Gmail microservice, enabling the TUI to perform Gmail actions.

 **Features in planning/early development (may not be fully functional):**
+- 🧠 **Pattern Recognition Based Recommendations**: When the LLM notices a pattern in the user's behaviors, the LLM will actively make recommendations to the user.
 - 💻 **Integrated Email Management TUI**: Enhancing the current TUI to directly view, manage, and organize emails by calling the Gmail microservice.
-- 🔗 **C++ and Python Microservice Integration**: Implementing the HTTP client logic within the C++ application to communicate with the Python Gmail microservice, enabling the TUI to perform Gmail actions.
-- 🗣 **LLM-generated summaries and explanations** integrated with email workflows (beyond the current chat functionality).

 <hr>
 Demo running on a Dell G16 (Intel i9 13900HX, ram upgraded to 96 GB, no GPU/CUDA being utilized):